evmcnb/quartz/content/Full/Diabetic ketoacidosis.md

 - fluid replacement
     - most patients with DKA are deplete around 5-8 litres
-    - isotonic saline is used initially, even if the patient is severely acidotic
+    - isotonic saline is used initially, even if the patient is severely acidotic (no potassium)
     - please see an example fluid regime below.
 - insulin
     - an intravenous infusion should be started at 0.1 unit/kg/hour